-Early & Often: A Short History of Fixing Elections
+Early and Often – A Short History of Fixing Elections

-John Mitchinson on the not-so-recent history of rigging the vote, bribing voters with booze and voter suppression, using whiskey
+John Mitchinson on the not-so-recent history of rigging the vote, bribing voters with booze and voter suppression – using whisky.

 On 3rd October 1849, Edgar Allan Poe was found wandering the streets of Baltimore in a delirious state, wearing clothes which weren’t his own.